raja-7-c/raja-7-c.github.io/_pages/about.md

-👨🏻‍💻 I am a final-year student pursuing a BTech (Materials Science) + MTech in Healthcare Informatics at IIT Bombay.
+👨🏻‍💻 I am a Research Engineer at the CNRS, based at the  CerCo in Toulouse, France.

-🔬 I am passionate about applying AI in healthcare, focusing on psycholinguistics, NeuroAI, and Language Processing.
+🔬 I am passionate about Mumltimodal Representation Learning, NeuroAI, and AI/ML for healthcare.
+Committed to developing technologies that enhance lives.

-📚 I've completed my Master's Thesis at the junction of natural language processing (NLP), machine learning (ML), and computational social science.
+📚 I've completed my Master's Thesis from IIT Bombay at the junction of natural language processing (NLP), machine learning (ML), and computational social science.

 # Research Experience